Updated January 2026

 Step 4: Examine the Cartridge Shell

-The inside of the cartridge shells.
+Now, let’s look at the inside of the cartridge shells.

-For any collector of GameBoy Color games, you should probably have a game bit screwdriver in your arsenal.
+For any collector of Game Boy Color games, you should have a game bit screwdriver in your arsenal.
 You’ll need a 3.8 MM bit to open up the Pokémon Crystal cartridge.

 - Another noticeable difference is the absence of any markings on the game board.
 On authentic copies of Pokémon Crystal –

-- The battery size is mentioned on the game board (CR2025) See Photo).
+- The battery size is mentioned on the game board (CR2025).
+See Photo.

 Want to Sell or Trade Your Game Boy Color Games?